massimopizzol/advanced-lca-notebooks/README.md

 ### Folder "Course-Material-bw25"

-Includes some of the same content as in the "Course-material" folder but using brightway version 2.5.
+Includes some of the same content as in the "Course-material" folder but updated using brightway version 2.5.

 Tutorials on sensitivity and uncertainty analysis use a different approach than in the bw2 version (do not use parameters).

+This is the material currently used for teaching.

 ### Folder "Specific-bw-tasks"